Wiki · Concept · Last reviewed June 19, 2026

 AI Hallucinations

 AI hallucinations are plausible but false, fabricated, internally inconsistent, or unsupported outputs generated by AI systems.
-In language models, they are especially dangerous because fluent style can make uncertainty look like knowledge.
+They are especially dangerous when fluent style, citations, retrieved context, or tool use make uncertainty look like verified knowledge.

 Definition